nurilee37/udacityms-3rdproject/README.md

 ### Overview

 The condition monitoring of hydraulic systems dataset comes from [UCI](https://archive.ics.uci.edu/ml/datasets/Condition+monitoring+of+hydraulic+systems).
 This dataset has a purpose to predict cooler condition, valve condition, internal pump leakage, hydrualic accumulator / bar pressure and stability.
 In this project, we will predict the stability whether the static conditions have been reached or not.
+This experiment can be considered to belong to the topic of Predictive Maintenance.
+Predictive maintenance is maintenance that monitors the performance and condition of equipments during operation to reduce the system failures.

 ### Task